system76/docs/content/login-loop-ubuntu.md

 tableOfContents: true
 ---

 Sometimes after an upgrade, your system might not bring you to the desktop after logging in.
-If you try logging in and you just see a black screen, or Pop!_OS brings you back to the login screen, you're experiencing a login loop.
+If you try logging in and you just see a black screen, or Ubuntu brings you back to the login screen, you're experiencing a login loop.
 There are several causes for login loops:

 * Configuration files in your home directory are not compatible with new versions of software
 * The display/login manager is not working correctly